ndwnu/nls-accessibility-map/README.md

 # Introduction

-This project is used for calculations concerning road accessibility given certain traffic sign restrictions based on vehicle characteristics.
+This project is used for calculating road accessibility given certain traffic sign restrictions based on vehicle characteristics.
 It's main functional modules are a rest api service called backend and a jobs module subdivided into multiple more specialised submodules.